GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	remote block, listing different destinations which share the same settings.

-	The adminUrl can be used as a ssh alternative to the url option, but only related to repository creation.
+	The adminUrl can be used as an ssh alternative to the url option, but only related to repository creation.
 If not specified, the repository creation tries to follow the default way through the url value specified.

-	It is useful when remote.NAME.url protocols does not allow repository creation although their usage are mandatory in the local environment.
+	It is useful when the remote.NAME.url protocols do not allow repository creation although their usage is mandatory in the local environment.
 In that case, an alternative SSH url could be specified to repository creation.